How to Choose a Life Insurance Beneficiary

 It is very important to anticipate as many situations as possible.
 It is also vitally important to review your beneficiary designations on a regular basis.
 Changing beneficiary designations is easy, but you have to remember to do it.
 Unless you make an irrevocable designation (one that cannot be changed), as might be the case in a divorce settlement, you can change beneficiary designations as often as you like.
 You do not want to change beneficiaries frivolously, but you should change them when it is appropriate to do so.

 The 3 Beneficiary Categories

-Now that we know a bit more about what a beneficiary is, let’s look at the three categories of beneficiaries you’ll need to consider for your policy.
+Now that we know a bit more about what a primary beneficiary is, let’s look at the three categories of beneficiaries and discuss what does contingent beneficiary mean, primary vs contingent, all things you’ll need to consider for your policy.

 - Primary – The primary beneficiary is the first in line to receive the policy death benefit.
 The most common arrangement is spouse/spouse.
 The first spouse is the insured person and the second spouse is the primary beneficiary.